iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### Site

-`Site` is class that represents an region of land and all that is contained on, above and below that land.
+`Site` is a `PhysicalElement` subclass that represents a region of land and all that is contained on, above and below that land.

 <!-- Should Site be Sealed? -->